danbev/learning-iot/stm32f0-discovery/README.md

   0: USART2 clock disabled
   1: USART2 clock enabled
 ```
-So we will need to set bit 17 to 1 to enable the UART2 clock.
+So we will need to set bit `17` (`USARTS_EN`) to 1 to enable the `USART2` clock.
+The clock needs to be activated or the peripheral may not be readable by
+software and the returned value will always be `0x0`.

 Now, the device I/O pins are connected through a multiplexer which allows a
 single alternate function (AF) to be connected to one pin at a time.
 So each pin